datacarpentry/astronomy-python/_episodes/03-motion.md

-Before we go any further, we will take all of the steps that we have done and consolidate them into a single function that we can use to take the coordinates and proper motion that we get as an Astropy `Table` from our Gaia query and transform it into a
+Before we go any further, we will take all of the steps that we have done and consolidate them into a single function that we can use to take the coordinates and proper motion that we get as an Astropy `Table` from our Gaia query, transform it into a
 Pandas `DataFrame` and add columns representing the reflex corrected GD-1 coordinates and proper motions.
 This is a general function that we'll use multiple times as we build different